-As mentioned above, ensure the artwork is clean and consider removing glass frames (although if spotlessly clean you should be okay).
-If your camera has a white balance feature, then using a gray card will help ensure the best colour balance (put the gray card on the artwork, point the camera at the gray card and use the white balance function to calibrate before taking the photo).
-Also ensure you are taking images at the highest possible resolution and quality; you can scale down images later but there’s no way of scaling up!
+As mentioned above, ensure the artwork is clean, and consider removing glass frames (although if spotlessly clean, it should be okay).
+If your camera has a white balance feature, using a gray card will help ensure the best colour balance (put the gray card on the artwork, point the camera at the gray card and use the white balance function to calibrate before taking the photo).
+Also ensure you are taking images at the highest possible resolution and quality; you can scale down images later, but there’s no way of scaling up!

 Once you have finished the photo shoot, using a batch processing program like Adobe Photoshop can help speed up the post-processing.
 At the very least, you’ll want to apply “auto levels” to optimise the image.
 Either way, you’ll need to manually check each image is cropped correctly.

 Adequate and even lighting is essential for photographing flat artwork.
 The method above is effective, but having lighting equipment gives you more flexibility.

 Lights should not be photoflood lights.
-They are expensive and their color quality degrades rapidly.
-A good choice would be photographic quality tungsten lights with stands, such as the ones contained in the Smith Victor K61-U, which contains 2 600-Watt Q60SG Thrifty Quartz Light Umbrella Kit with Corrugated Carrying Case.
+They are expensive and their colour quality degrades rapidly.
+A good choice would be photographic quality tungsten lights with stands, such as the ones contained in the Smith Victor K61-U kit.
 Using barn doors (a type of light modifier) is optional.
 They give you the ability to direct and shape the light.
-Another good option in this kit are the reflectors.
+Another good option in the kit are the reflectors.
 These enable you to soften the light when you photograph art with raised edges, which could catch the light.